-A study by Microsoft, published in 2007, analyzed the use of passwords on websites over a period of three months.
-It revealed that users used the same password on an average of four different websites.
+A Study published in Microsoft 2007 that analyzed the use of passwords over a three-month period found that users used the same password on average across four different websites.

-Joseph Bonneau, a researcher from the University of Cambridge, analyzed in 2011 a list of passwords that were stolen from the two websites rootkit.com and gawker.com.
-The analysis revealed that from a total of 456 email addresses that were used on both websites, at least 31% also used the same password for both sites.
-Even some of those who used different passwords, still used very similar one (e.g. "password1" and "password2").
+Joseph Bonneau, a University of Cambridge researcher, analyzed a list of stolen passwords from the rootkit.com and gawker.com websites in 2011.
+It turned out that out of 456 e-mail addresses used on both websites, at least 31% also used the same password.
+Of those with different passwords, some still used very similar passwords (for example, "password1" and "password2").

-The user receives e.g. an email with a link in it.
-The text in the email says he needs to click on that link and log in.
+For example, an user receives an e-mail with a link.
+He should for some reason click on the link and sign up.
 The link leads to a fake website and the attacker saves the user's input.

-The attacker interacts directly with the user (e.g. by telephone) and tries to get confidential information (e.g. the Wi-Fi password).
+The attacker interacts directly with the user (eg, over a phone call) and tries to obtain confidential data from him (eg, the WLAN password).

-The attackers goes through a large list of words that are often used as password or are put together to create passwords.
+The attacker goes through an extensive list of words that are often used as passwords or passwords are often composed.

-The attacker tries every possible combination of characters until he finds the right password.
-You can find further information about this method of attack here.
+The attacker tries all possible character combinations until he finds the right password.
+More information can be found here.

 Identical passwords are a security risk

-Once an attacker has a user name and its passwords, he can try them on other sites as well.
-A password that's used on multiple websites raises the attacker's chances of success considerably and represents a high security risk.
+If an attacker has a username and password, he can try it on other websites.
+A password that is used on several websites thus considerably increases the prospects for a successful attack and therefore represents an enormous security risk.

 Conclusion: Never use the same password for different accounts.
-Create an individual and strong password for each account.
-You can use the integrated password generator of Password Depot to do this.
+Create an individual, strong password for each account.
+Use the built-in password generator in Password Depot.